cielsys/CarND-Advanced-Lane-Lines/writeup.md

 If there are not enough pixels for a reliable fit then the old poly is reused.

-#### 3 Calulate radius of curvature (text on imgFinal)
+#### 3 Calculate radius of curvature (text on imgFinal)
 This is the value that would be used to control steering, presumably.
 Used the formula provided in the tutorials and modified it to manage change of coordinate systems to meters.
-This is run on the polynomial for each laine to calculate the radius of curvature for that line.
+This is run on the polynomial for each lain to calculate the radius of curvature for that line.
 The average is considerd the final line curvature.

 ### Final Image Processing
-To generate the final image that will be used as a frame in the output video we create on overlay of the found lane as follows
+To generate the final image that will be used as a frame in the output video we create an overlay of the found lane as follows
 #### 1 Draw a closed polygon using the 2 Line polynomials (imgPolyCombo)
 The fill is green and the red sides are the polynomials.
 The red